KenTamminga

 __________

 Here you'll find an overview of my work in landscape architecture and urban planning.
 I focus on contextual and ecology-informed design, inclusive green places in cities, and novel and restored ecosystems.
-I've collaborated with action research colleagues on resilience-building projects in south Asia, Brazil and sub-Saharan Africa—places that struggle with the negative impacts of climate change and globalization.
+I've collaborated with action research colleagues on resilience-building projects in south Asia, Brazil and sub-Saharan Africa—places that struggle with the negative impacts of climate change, globalization, socio-political upheavals and more.
 I'm currently researching convivial greenstreets in urban cores and the state of professional landscape planting practices in the northeast US, with a focus on climate change and biodiversity.
 PDFs of most of my publications are here.

 Since arriving at Penn State University in 1993, I've mostly taught advanced studio courses at multiple scales in both urban and regional contexts, as well as courses focusing on plants and applied ecology.
 Over the years I led or co-led over 40 public scholarship courses that made sure students got beyond campus to grapple with the messy and exhilarating 'real' world.
 From 2008 to 2023 my award-winning Pittsburgh Studio introduced advanced students to designing in and with underserved post-industrial neighborhoods.
 Free of conventional client-consultant approaches, and through the Penn State Center-Pittsburgh, our hosts invited us in as partners.
 These engaged studios were catalytic—they nurtured mutually beneficial reciprocal learning, genuine collaboration, and co-authorship that prompted local advocacy.